Instructors

 During her time as a trainer, Tiffany had the opportunity to work with large and small companies locally as well as across the country.
 A portion of that time was also spent at Normandale Community College, where she taught semester classes for 1.5 years.
 After Normandale, she taught with the Continuing Education departments at North Hennepin and Anoka-Ramsey Community Colleges respectively.
 In 2009, Tiffany returned to the classroom teaching computer application tools to homeschooled students and continue as a contract trainer.

 The real-life examples Tiffany has gleaned from teaching in the corporate world and community colleges are what fuel her passion for facilitating learning.
-Her goal is to stretch your student beyond the basic computer application skills and look at tools that will explain how the software works.
 This background information will springboard your student into the next realm of confidence and skillset necessary to help them succeed when accomplishing school work, landing an entry-level office job, and/or excelling as a PSEO/college student.

 With God as a compass, alongside with her husband, Tiffany has been homeschooling her children since 2006.
 Besides receiving joy through teaching, Tiffany also adores the Christian book club she belongs to and meeting local historical Christian fiction authors in person.